ppossanzini/MapZilla/docs/source/Expression-Translation-(UseAsDataSource).md

 # Expression Translation (UseAsDataSource)

-Automapper supports translating Expressions from one object to another in a separate [package](https://www.nuget.org/packages/AutoMapper.Extensions.ExpressionMapping/).
+MapZilla supports translating Expressions from one object to another in a separate [package](https://www.nuget.org/packages/MapZilla.Extensions.ExpressionMapping/).
 This is done by substituting the properties from the source class to what they map to in the destination class.

 Given the example classes: